ericotjo001/explainable_ai/srd/README.md

 # Self Reward Design with Fine-grained Interpretability

-!!!
-This project is currently due to be updated.
-Current version will be deprecated soon !!!
+$\textcolor{orange}{\text{!!!
+This project is currently due to be updated !!! }}$ Current version will be deprecated soon, and we are likely to create a new separate repository for this project.

 This folder contains the codes for [Self Reward Design with Fine-grained Interpretability](https://arxiv.org/abs/2112.15034).